Open this photo in gallery:

 “If we are to make good on the promises we made to the country in 2024 ... then we cannot carry on with the approach we have taken in the first two years of this Labour Government,” Labour MP David Smith wrote on X. “I therefore believe that now is the time for the Prime Minister to set a clear timetable for his departure.”

-No sitting Labour Prime Minister has ever been successfully ousted, mainly because it’s not easy.
+No sitting Labour prime minister has ever been successfully ousted, mainly because it’s not easy.

 A leadership contest can be triggered if 20 per cent of the Labour caucus, which would currently be 81 MPs, nominates a challenger.
 Mr. Starmer would automatically be allowed to run in a subsequent leadership race, which would also include balloting from affiliated trade unions and party members.

-Ms. Rayner, who is an MP, has been struggling to distance herself from a scandal involving her failure to pay the appropriate tax on a house she bought, and Mr. Streeting has been questioned about his ties to Jeffrey Epstein.
+Ms. Rayner, who is an MP, has been struggling to distance herself from a scandal involving her failure to pay the appropriate tax on a house she bought, and Mr. Streeting has been questioned about his ties to Mr. Epstein.

-In a speech to a labour union conference on Monday, Ms. Rayner said Mr. Starmer “acknowledged the frustration that was expressed last week.
+In a speech to a labour union conference Monday, Ms. Rayner said Mr. Starmer “acknowledged the frustration that was expressed last week.
 But we will be judged on actions and not just our words.”

 Follow related authors and topics